anthonytruongg/anthonytruongg/README.md

 # About Me

 ## Major
-- 👋 Hi, I am majoring in Computer Engineering.
+- 👋 Currently majoring in Computer Engineering.

 ## Interest
 - 👀 I am interested in full-stack or back-end software development.